emilyboda/ePaper-Parking-Display/README.md

         - The width and height will be the width and height of your display in pixels.
 The v3 display is 528x880 pixels.
         - Play around with the longitude, latitude, and zoom to encompass your parking area.
 My zoom was 16.
         - The preview box shows exactly what your image will look like.
-    4. Copy the Request URL directly into the settings.json file under "mapbox request url".
+    4. Copy the Request URL directly into `settings.json` under `mapbox request url`.
-        - Make sure that "update mapbox image?" is set to "yes".
+        - Make sure that `update mapbox image?` is set to "yes".
 This will tell the script it needs to download a new image, which is very important the first time.
-If you ever move or decide to update the image, you can set "update mapbox image?" to "yes" to force it to refresh.
+If you ever move or decide to update the image, you can set `update mapbox image?` to "yes" to force it to refresh.
-    5. Don't forget to add your home coordinates to the "house coords" value in settings.json.
+    5. Don't forget to add your home coordinates to `house coords` in `settings.json`.
 16. Get your Google Maps Snap to Road API key
     1. Create an API key following the instructions [on this page](https://developers.google.com/maps/documentation/roads/get-api-key)
     2. Once you've created the API key, make sure that you select "Library" from the sidebar and search for "Roads API" and enable it.
-    3. Copy your API key to the settings.json file as the "google maps api key".
+    3. Copy your API key to `settings.json` as `google maps api key`.
-17. Add update_parking.py to the crontab file.
+17. Add `update_parking.py` to the crontab file.
     1. Use `crontab -e` to edit the file.
     2. Add `*/10 * * * python3 /home/pi/update_parking.py` to the bottom of the file.

-    3. *This will run the program to check for a new parking location every 10 minutes.
+    *This will run the program to check for a new parking location every 10 minutes.
 The screen will only update if your car has actually moved to a new location on the screen.*

 ### Create your Tasker plugin to populate the location
 *Skip the the next section if you don't have an Android device.*